Alfakynz/PackWize/README.md

 - Export the modpack contents to a ZIP or MRPACK file
 - Export the modpack's content list to an MD file
 - Refresh the pack.toml and index.toml files
+- Initialize a new modpack and create directories

 All of these functions can be run for one Minecraft version in one launcher or for all Minecraft versions in all launchers.